OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 ---

+# How to start your domain driven project

 So you have received your 100 pages of the requirements doc and a presentation has been made about your new project.
 Now as a developer your job is to translate the business requirements to your code.
 But where do we start?
 Architecture you say?
 System diagrams?
 Project structure?
 How about starting from discovering and translating the domain?
 I assume you are familiar or at least or the term Domain Driven Design.